MontpellierRessourcesImagerie/qupath_scripts/docs/dl_sd_cp.md

 ## 3. Launch a worker

 The workers will try to read and used the values stored in `segmentation-settings.json` located in the project's folder.
+Don't forget to create the annotations in which the segmentation will take place on each image.

 ### a.
 Use CellPose